18F/before-you-ship/_pages/ato/types.md

 The 90-day ATO can be renewed once for an additional 90 days.
 However you do not have to wait for the 90 days to complete before moving to a 1 year authorization.

 The 1 Year is inclusive of all the steps above.
-However additional sections of the SSP must be completed, additional controls are assesed, and a more thorough penetration test is done which may reveal other vulnerabilities that will need to be resolved before the ATO is granted.
+However additional sections of the SSP must be completed, additional controls are assessed, and a more thorough penetration test is done which may reveal other vulnerabilities that will need to be resolved before the ATO is granted.

 ### FedRAMP Agency ATO